Kids Vegetable kitchen Garden

 Nature, Not Screens

-If you’d told me a year ago that my 5-year-old kid, would rather dig for weeds on kitchen garden with kids than play video games, I’d have laughed.
-But here we are—hands dirty, knees muddy, hearts full, and baskets overflowing with chilies, brinjals, lemons, ridge gourds, beans, cucumbers, and even ice apples from our palm tree!
+If you’d told me a year ago that my 5-year-old kid, would rather dig for weeds on kitchen garden than play video games, I’d have laughed.
+But here we are—hands dirty, knees muddy, hearts full, and baskets overflowing with chilies, brinjals, lemons, ridge gourds, beans, cucumbers, and more!
 Today, I want to share why this messy, wondrous journey isn’t just about veggies—it’s about nurturing skills no technology can ever replace.

 Our little garden began as a hobby.
-But today, it’s a sacred ritual — watering plants every morning, checking for new flowers, hunting for sneaky pests, and finally… harvesting on our kitchen garden!
+But today, it’s a sacred ritual — watering plants every morning, checking for new flowers, hunting for sneaky pests, and finally… harvesting from our kitchen garden!

 Each plant we’ve grown has a story.
 A lesson.
 And a sparkle of childhood joy.